cutwater/FlaskWorkshop/docs/cli-intro.rst

 The window, which is usually called the **command line** or **command-line interface**, is a text-based application for viewing, handling, and manipulating files on your computer.
-Much like Windows Explorer or Finder on Mac, but without the graphical interface.
+Much like Windows Explorer or Finder on OS X, but without the graphical interface.
 Other names for the command line are: *cmd*, *CLI*, *prompt*, *console* or *terminal*.